 This work is a labor of love—not only mine.
 People like you have offered the observations, principles, ideas, and experiments that have evolved this work.
 They've shared their experiences with me and the world.

-I'm always glad to help you in any way.
-Please reach out to me (firstname.lastname@example.org).
+Please reach out!
+Your experiences propel this work, and I'm always glad to help in any way (firstname.lastname@example.org).
 Till we speak, a bit more about me and some of those amazing contributors...

 Ela Ben-Ur is passionate about seeing people of all ages articulate and amplify their natural ways of making things better.
 She has worked and co-experimented deeply with educators and organizations interested in design thinking since 2012.
 Ela worked 13 prior years at renowned innovation firm IDEO.
 Her design practice and leadership at IDEO spanned diverse industries, geographies and sectors.
 She went on to coach teams, facilitate for clients and co-found IDEO’s Leadership Studio for developing project leaders.
 Ela has taught courses from product design to life design at pioneering Olin College since 2007.
 She’s led workshops at venues from MIT (her alma mater) to the National Science Teachers’ Association, AIGA, International Development Design Summit, and US Conference on AIDS.
 Her 5- and 7-year old daughters are her inspiration.